pokaryosy/mypage/posts/over-there.md

 <br>

-What are they looking at on the other side of the portrait photo?
+What do they see on the other side of a portrait photo?
 <br>
 <br>
 <br>